cptanalatriste/prioritisation-game-model/README.md

 # Equilibrium Analysis for Task Prioritisation

+*For an in-depht discussion of our empirical game-theoretic model, you can read our paper in the IEEE Transactions on Software Engineering: https://ieeexplore.ieee.org/abstract/document/8852726 *

 This collection of Python scripts make use of a simulation model of task prioritisation for obtaining the Nash-Equilibrium of its empirical game-theoretic model.

 ## Pre-requisites